InnoDB Plugin Notes:

 (Bug#48500)

-SHOW BINLOG EVENTS
+SHOW BINLOG EVENTS could fail

-with a error: Wrong offset or I/O error
+with a error: Wrong offset or I/O error.

 (Bug#48357)